zwpku/sampling-on-levelset/README.md

 ```
 	git clone https://github.com/zwpku/sampling-on-levelset.git
 ```
-The code should be avaiable in the directory ./sampling-on-levelset
+The code should be available in the directory ./sampling-on-levelset

 2. Enter the directory containing source files.